WaasilaAsif/Social-Graph-Explorer/README.md

 New-Item -ItemType Directory -Path "storage/local_db" -Force
 ```
 The initial JSON files should be committed in the repository.
 Check git status.

+**Server timeout on startup:**
+If the server takes too long to start or times out:
+- This was fixed by removing duplicate user loading
+- UserManager now loads users only once in its constructor
+- Ensure you're running the latest compiled `server.exe`

+**Data not persisting:**
+If user posts or friendships don't persist:
+- This has been fixed - all operations now call `saveToFile()` or `saveFriendshipsToJSON()`
+- Verify you're using the latest code with persistence fixes
+- Check file permissions on `storage/local_db/` directory

 ### Frontend Setup
 ```bash